kata198/python-subprocess2/README.rst

 python-subprocess2
 ==================

 Extensions on the python subprocess module.
 Importing subprocess2 will extend the global "subprocess" module (only additions, no modifications, so it's safe).

-You can also import and use subprocess2 instead of the subprocess module.
-Doing a global extension allows your application or library to utilize the extensions without requiring modification of other codebases.
-In example, if you have a library that is opening a pipe and passing it to your application, it does not need to be modified for you to use the additional Popen methods on the object you received.

-Simply installing the subprocess2 module does not do anything to the parent subprocess module, until it has been imported, and then only additions are made.

 PyDoc Reference
 ---------------

-PyDoc Reference for extended subprocess modules can be found at: http://htmlpreview.github.io/?https://github.com/kata198/python-subprocess2/blob/master/doc/subprocess2.html
+The full PyDoc reference for extended subprocess modules can be found at: http://pythonhosted.org/python-subprocess2/

 Popen